24 Things to Do in Dallas—The Ultimate Guide

 12. The Original El Fenix (Downtown)

-Known for its legendary enchiladas and signature margaritas, it remains a favorite for locals and visitors craving a classic experience.
+Visitors love it for its famous enchiladas and signature margaritas.
+It’s still a favorite for locals and tourists who want a classic experience.

 • Hours: Open daily, 11 AM to 10 PM

-• Planning Tip: The flagship location on McKinney Avenue is a quick walk from the Arts District and ideal for a casual lunch or dinner before a show.
+• Tip for Planning: The flagship store on McKinney Avenue is a short walk from the Arts District and is a great place to grab a quick lunch or dinner before a show.

 • Map It: El Fenix Location